 Amendment of contracts and general terms and conditions

-Regulatory authorities shall ensure that all relevant clauses in contracts and general terms and conditions relating to the grid connection of new HVDC systems or new DC-connected power park modules are brought into compliance with the requirements of this Regulation.
+Regulatory authorities shall ensure that all relevant clauses in contracts and general terms and conditions relating to the grid connection of new HVDC systems, new asynchronously connected power park modules, new asynchronously connected demand facilities, new asynchronously connected power-to-gas demand units or new asynchronously connected electricity storage modules are brought into compliance with the requirements of this Regulation.

-All relevant clauses in contracts and relevant clauses of general terms and conditions relating to the grid connection of existing HVDC systems or existing DC-connected power park modules subject to all or some of the requirements of this Regulation in accordance with paragraph 1 of Article 4 shall be amended in order to comply with the requirements of this Regulation.
+All relevant clauses in contracts and relevant clauses of general terms and conditions relating to the grid connection of existing HVDC systems, existing asynchronously connected power park modules, existing asynchronously connected demand facilities, existing asynchronously connected power-to-gas demand units or existing asynchronously connected electricity storage modules subject to all or some of the requirements of this Regulation in accordance with paragraph 1 of Article 4 shall be amended in order to comply with the requirements of this Regulation.
 The relevant clauses shall be amended within three years following the decision of the regulatory authority or Member State as referred to in Article 4(1).

-Regulatory authorities shall ensure that national agreements between system operators and owners of new or existing HVDC systems and DC-connected power park modules subject to this Regulation and relating to grid connection requirements for HVDC systems and DC-connected power park modules, in particular in national network codes, reflect the requirements set out in this Regulation.
+Regulatory authorities shall ensure that national agreements between system operators and owners of new or existing HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules subject to this Regulation and relating to grid connection requirements for HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules, in particular in national network codes, reflect the requirements set out in this Regulation.

 Article 85

-HVDC System or DC-connected power park modules connecting with synchronous areas or control areas not bound by EU legislation
+HVDC System, asynchronously connected power park modules, asynchronously connected demand facilities or asynchronously connected electricity storage modules connecting with synchronous areas or control areas not bound by EU legislation

 Where an HVDC system to which the requirements of this Regulation apply is connecting synchronous areas or control areas, with at least one synchronous area or one control area not falling under the scope of application of Union legislation, the relevant TSO or, where applicable, the HVDC system owner shall endeavour to implement an agreement to ensure that the owners of HVDC systems with no legal obligation to comply with this Regulation also cooperate to fulfil the requirements.